-- Display of political affiliation
+- Political Affiliation

 - Spoken comments/phrases

 - Distributed or displayed publications, flyers, or business cards

 - Display of emblems/symbols

 - Gestures that indicate hate/bias

 - Drawings/markings

-- Destruction/defacing of religious symbols - Anniversaries of significant dates - Worn items (hate/bias clothing, hoods, cloaks, etc.) - Whether the offender has prior or known involvement in hate/bias crimes
+- Destruction/defacing religious symbols

+- Anniversaries of significant dates

+- Worn Items (hate/bias clothing, hoods, cloaks, etc.)

+- The offender has prior or known involvement of hate/bias crimes

-For example: A few members of a group are out planning to rob someone.
+Example: A few members of a group are out planning to rob someone.
 They see a male they believe to be gay.
-They rob and assault the victim, calling him homophobic slurs, and threaten to do it again if they see him again.
+They rob and assault the victim calling him homophobic slurs and threaten to do it again if they see him again.
 During your investigation, the complainant tells you he is not gay and does not understand why they assumed he was, but he thinks that is why they attacked and robbed him.